ipazarbasi/qt5builder/README.md

-# Image for building Qt
+# Dockerfile for building Qt
-This Dockerfile creates a builder that builds a Qt library with selected submodules, and allows users to install it on top of the host machine as a user.
+This Dockerfile creates a builder that builds a Qt library with a subset of submodules, and allows users to install it on top of the host machine as a user.

+It's based on Ubuntu 18.04, as it is probably one of the most widely used Linux distros.
+Binaries generated from this image can be usable on other distros.

 # Instructions
 * Create a builder: